Battle of the Bulge (board wargame): Reception

 In The Guide to Simulations/Games for Education and Training, Martin Campion questioned the entire historical setup of the 1965 edition, pointing out that "The Germans have immense power and always exceed historical results.
 The only way the allies can win is not by confronting them head on but by attacking the flanks of the Bulge in hopes of cutting off supply to the powerful units in front."
-He concluded "The balance of forces has been totally distorted in this game with the effect of making the German attack look liker a sane military operation with reasonable objectives."
+He concluded "The balance of forces has been totally distorted in this game with the effect of making the German attack look like a sane military operation with reasonable objectives."

 Andy Bagley reviewed the 1981 edition for The Wargamer by comparing it to the 1st edition, and still found some historical problems.
-He thought the road network was still inaccurate, noting that "the mapboard still shows clear terrain where maps and other games show dense forest."
-He also noted that there is no terrain penalty for advancing after a favorable combat result, resulting in the strange situation where "the attacker can cross a river in a single player-turn if it is defended but not if it is undefended."
+He thought the road network was still inaccurate, noting that "the mapboard still shows clear terrain where maps and other games show dense forest".
+He also noted that there is no terrain penalty for advancing after a favorable combat result, resulting in the strange situation where "the attacker can cross a river in a single player-turn if it is defended but not if it is undefended".
 Bagley also pointed out several other historical inaccuracies such as the presence of a bridge over the Ours River on the game map that in reality had been destroyed and had delayed the German advance by a day.
 Despite all of these problems, Bagley concluded "I found the game very exciting to play, a facet all too often neglected in today's wargames.
 Despite my criticism, I shall certainly be playing it again."

 In the December 1991 edition of Dragon (Issue 176), Doug Niles reviewed the 1991 edition and found much to like about this game, including an "easily accessible" game system, clear objectives for each player, and the high quality and attractiveness of the game components.
 He did find the game tilted in the Germans' favor in shorter scenarios, with better balance achieved in longer scenarios.
 Niles concluded "This is a great game for someone who wants to try a war game for a change of pace.
 However, the optional rules and lively game system make for a lot of replay enjoyment, even for experienced war gamers...
 It does a good job of covering its topic in an interesting and easily playable fashion."